tldr-pages/tldr/pages/linux/jobs.md

 # jobs

-> BASH builtin for viewing information about processes spawned by the current shell.
+> Shell builtin for viewing information about processes spawned by the current shell.
+> Options prefixed with ~ are exclusive to BASH.
 > More information: <https://manned.org/jobs>.

 - View jobs spawned by the current shell: